 To work other operators in the southern California Los Angeles basin on 2 meters, I also had packed my Baofeng UV-5R.
-With all of this equipment I was confident I’d be able to gather the four needed contacts to activate the peak to get my two points.
+With all of this equipment, I was confident I’d be able to gather the four needed contacts to activate the peak to get my two points.
 But without having my intentions published on the SOTA website, it was a crapshoot.

 It didn’t work.
 I was able to hear plenty of Morse code conversations on 20 meters, but when I transmitted my 1.5 watts of power couldn’t be heard or other operators decided not to come back at the slower CW speed I’m using at the current time.

-I then jumped on 2 meters with my small handheld radio, but was only able to get one contact.
+I then jumped on 2 meters with my small handheld radio but was only able to get one contact.
 The operator who came back was in the midst of an ARRL 100th anniversary contest trying to get as many contacts as he could.

 He was kind enough to let me take over the national calling frequency, 146.520 Mhz, to see if I could get my other three contacts.
 I was not successful and yielded the frequency back to him.

-On the summit there was a nice sitting bench.
+On the summit, there was a nice sitting bench.
 Next to the bench was a poured concrete pedestal that held the official USGS bronze benchmark.
-Someone had built a shrine with four white plastic skulls, a smaller painted blue skull, color photographs, a tiny elephant, piece of pottery, and a metal cap to a beer bottle.
+Someone had built a shrine with four white plastic skulls, a smaller painted blue skull, color photographs, a tiny elephant, a piece of pottery, and a metal cap to a beer bottle.